Visualising Mental Health

 The bigger vision is to re-imagine how we embed conversations about mental health into the broader community and even clinical practice.
 We know this is possible because the VMH process (collaboration between designers and psychologists) yields all sorts of amazing concepts that wouldn’t be created by either profession alone.
 It is a pure example of the benefits of interdisciplinary collaboration.

-The best place to see some of the past few years’ project is the Visualising Mental Health website.
+The best place to see some of the past few years’ projects is the Visualising Mental Health website.

 If you like any of the ideas you see and want to discuss collaboration around taking these ideas to the next level of production, please contact me at gareth [dot] furber [at] gmail [dot] com.